MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/onboarding-checklist.md

 - **Checklist: LongerTitleCard**: Max 53 characters before truncation.

-- **Checklist: CardDescription:** scrollbar will appear if more than 4 lines...
+- **Checklist: CardDescription:** A scrollbar appears if the description renders as more than 4 lines.

 ### Auto completion settings and time estimates